modelica/2018_American_Modelica_Conference/README.md

 - Christopher Laughman and Hongtao Qiao (MERL)
 - WAITING FOR THE PRESENTATION

-29. Virtual Commissioning and Dynamic Systems Modeling of Complex Systems Using Modelica and ControlBuild Co-simulation -
+29. Virtual Commissioning and Dynamic Systems Modeling of Complex Systems Using Modelica and ControlBuild Co-simulation (40)
+- Behnam Afsharpoya, Damien Marchand and Franck Corbier (Dassault Systemes)
--
+- WAITING FOR THE PRESENTATION